Arthritis Warning: Two Drinks To Avoid – They Can Trigger Painful Symptoms

 Drinking alcohol also increases your risk of developing gout in the first place.

-To be specific, the UK Gout Society pointed out that drinking beer can increase the likelihood of gout developing compared to wine or spirits.
+To be specific, the UK Gout Society pointed out that drinking beer is more likely to lead to gout than drinking wine or spirits.

 “Alcohol can raise the level of uric acid in the blood,” warned the UK Gout Society.

-This means frequently drinking more than 14 units of alcohol weekly might led to more painful symptoms of arthritis.
+This means frequently drinking more than 14 units of alcohol weekly might lead to more painful symptoms of arthritis.

 Author: